Sebastian-bruyn/Text-to-speech/README.md

 Requirments

-    gTTS        (libary that converts text into a audio) playsound   (makes it easier to run the audio with one line of code)
+    gtts        (libary that converts text into a audio) playsound==1.2.2   (makes it easier to run the audio with one line of code)